Data protection statement of M3B GmbH as operator of its websites in accordance with the provisions of the GDPR

 Recipient is a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.
 However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients.

-Third party is a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, is authorised to process personal data.
+Third parties are natural or legal persons, public authorities, agencies or bodies other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, is authorised to process personal data.